minio/docs/source/administration/monitoring/bucket-notifications.rst

        See :ref:`minio-bucket-notifications-publish-webhook` for a tutorial.

-Asynchronous vs Synchronous Bucket Notifications
+Asynchronous vs synchronous bucket notifications
 ------------------------------------------------

 .. versionadded:: RELEASE.2023-06-23T20-26-00Z